 By creating an account with the Tennessee Online Filing System, you can register your business under an assumed name.
 Be sure to have your complete name and address, telephone number, the company's desired DBA, and the complete address for the business operations.

 If you would rather file a hard copy of the form, it can be mailed to the below address.
 Remember to include the $20 filing fee.

 312 Rosa L. Parks Ave.

 6th Floor, William R. Snodgrass Tower

 Nashville, TN 37243

 If you need help with Tennessee business name registration, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.